- 23/09/2023

 “Tatacoa” is believed to come from the Huila word “tataco,” which is said to refer to a type of rattlesnake found in the area.
 Rattlesnakes were and still are a part of the desert’s ecosystem, so watch your steps.

 We’d like to highlight that you should not climb on the delicate walls in the Tatacoa Desert.
 The soil and rock formations are often very fragile, and climbing can accelerate the natural erosion process.
+So make sure to not stand at the very edge for your IG selfie.

 While visiting the Tatacoa Desert, keep in mind that the terrain can be rugged, so comfortable footwear is a must.
 Additionally, be sure to bring enough water with you.
 While there are vendors at the viewpoints, you can expect higher prices there.
 It’s important to note that you won’t find any places to purchase water directly on the hiking trail.

-Best things to do in the Tatacoa Desert
+Best Things to do in the Tatacoa Desert

-We’ve visited the Tatacoa Desert after our trip to Salento.
+We visited the Tatacoa Desert after our trip to Salento.
 Going to the desert was one of our bucket list items when we crafted our Colombia itinerary and it didn’t disappoint.
 So, we’ve collected the best things you can do while being in Tatacoa.

 1. El Cuzco - the Red Desert

 El Cuzco, also known as the Red Desert, is like stepping onto another planet right here on Earth.
-The striking contrast between the vivid red and gray rock formations, that have been shaped over centuries, creates an otherworldly atmosphere.Â
+The striking contrast between the vivid red and gray rock formations, that have been shaped over centuries, creates an otherworldly atmosphere.

 The Red Desert’s breathtaking landscape is the result of millions of years of geological processes.
 The striking red coloration comes from the high iron concentration in the soil and rocks.
 Erosion has sculpted the formations into a maze-like labyrinth of canyons, ridges, and spires.
 Exploring this geological wonderland is like taking a journey through time, as each layer of rock tells a different story of Earth’s history.
 The interplay of light and shadow on the red rocks, especially during sunrise and sunset, creates a magical atmosphere.

-To fully immerse yourself in the wonder of the Red Desert, you’ll start your journey at one of the viewpoints: “Mirador El Cuzco” or “Mirador Laberinto El Cuzco.”
+To fully immerse yourself in the wonder of the Red Desert, you’ll start your journey at one of the viewpoints: “Mirador El Cuzco” or “Mirador Laberinto El Cuzco”.
 These points offer panoramic views of the surreal landscape, making them ideal spots for photographs.
 The hike into the labyrinth of these unique formations begins here.

-The hike is a one-way journey, and can be completed in either direction.
+The hike is a one-way journey and can be completed in either direction.
 Your driver will be waiting for you at the opposite end or viewpoint.
 Depending on your pace and the stops you make for photos and exploration, the hike typically takes around 30 minutes to an hour.
 It’s an opportunity to get up close to the dramatic geology that defines El Cuzco.

 2. Los Hoyos - The Grey Desert

 One of the most fascinating aspects of Los Hoyos is its geological history.
-The distinct gray tones of the landscape are due to the presence of volcanic ash, offering a striking contrast to its brother the Red Desert.Â
+The distinct gray tones of the landscape are due to the presence of volcanic ash, offering a striking contrast to its brother the Red Desert.

 The best way to explore Los Hoyos is on foot, taking a leisurely hike through its winding trails.
 The trek is about 40 min to 1 hour long and you will end at the parking lot again.
 As you hike through this mesmerizing terrain, you’ll encounter a surreal blend of lunar-like landscapes and viewpoints that reveal panoramic views of the Grey Desert’s unique beauty.